Mahboob-A/online-judge/README.md

 | `testcase` | `list[string]` | Testcase that should be compared to check th e answer of the code execution. |

+All the code are pushed to the project as PR.
+Hence, you can view the work has been done in the closed PR of the project.
+Detailed explanation has been added to understand the PR.
+To learn more on API, please take a look at this PR: [add: API for testing the online judge #6](https://github.com/Mahboob-A/online-judge/pull/6)
 ## FAQ

 #### What is the backend for this project